Support

 Learn how the pharmacy can initiate a prior authorization request for a patient.

-This card is not valid for prescriptions submitted for reimbursement to Medicare, Medicaid, other federal or state programs (including any state pharmaceutical assistance programs), or private indemnity or HMO insurance plans that reimburse you for the entire cost of your prescription drugs.
-This card is good for use only with a CREXONT prescription at the time the prescription is filled by the pharmacist and dispensed to the patient.
+†*The CREXONT Co-Pay Savings Program is not valid for prescriptions submitted for reimbursement to Medicare, Medicaid, other federal or state programs (including any state pharmaceutical assistance programs), or private indemnity or HMO insurance plans that reimburse you for the entire cost of your prescription drugs.
+This program is good for use only with a CREXONT prescription at the time the prescription is filled by the pharmacist and dispensed to the patient.
 Offer good only in the USA at participating retail pharmacies.
 Void if prohibited by law, taxed, or restricted.
-The selling, purchasing, trading, or counterfeiting of this card is prohibited by law.
-This card is good for up to 3 prescription fills per month.
+Amneal reserves the right to rescind, revoke, or amend this offer at any time without notice.
+By participating in this program, you acknowledge that you are an eligible patient and that you understand and agree to comply with the terms and conditions of this offer.

 Subject to eligibility requirements.